Best Running Head Torches: 2024

 2. Battery Life

-All torches give an average "Battery life".
+All torches give a battery life.
 Remember this is just an average.
 Most torches have more than one setting and will use battery quicker if the brightest setting is used all the time.
 This will obviously depend where and how often you run in the dark.

 Battery life can be saved by intelligent use of the settings, e.g. switching to a dimmer beam if your eyes have adjusted to a certain light level, and remembering to switch your light off on an early morning run as it gets light.
 (Also remembering to switch off when you get home in the dark!).